DV

 What is the difference between SOXQ and XLK?

-SOXQ (Invesco PHLX Semiconductor ETF) tracks PHLX SOX Semiconductor Sector Index with a basket approach, while XLK (Technology Select Sector SPDR Fund) tracks Technology Select Sector Index with a technology approach.
+SOXQ (Invesco PHLX Semiconductor ETF) tracks PHLX SOX Semiconductor Sector Index, while XLK (State Street Technology Select Sector SPDR ETF) tracks Technology Select Sector Index with a technology approach.
 They are issued by Invesco and State Street respectively.

 Can I hold both SOXQ and XLK?